Ajayace03/FarmCo-pilot/Reco_engine/README.md

 *Building the future of agriculture, one farm at a time.*

 **Last Updated**: September 4, 2025 | **Version**: 3.0 | **Status**: Active Development

+---

+## 🚧 **Project Status: Active Development**
+> **⚠️ Important Notice**: This project is currently in **active development**.
+All data, files, and documentation are subject to change.
+Features may be incomplete, experimental, or unstable.
+Do **not** rely on the current version for production use without thorough testing.

+---